sirkibsirkib/seaso/README.md

 ## References

-[1] Van Gelder, Allen, Kenneth A. Ross, and John S. Schlipf.
+- [1] Van Gelder, Allen, Kenneth A. Ross, and John S. Schlipf.
 "The well-founded semantics for general logic programs."
 Journal of the ACM (JACM) 38.3 (1991): 619-649.
+- [2] Esterhuyse, Christopher A., and L. Thomas van Binsbergen.
+"Cooperative Specification via Composition Control." *Proceedings of the 17th ACM SIGPLAN International Conference on Software Language Engineering*.
+2024.